lovehumanity/lovehumanity.github.io/_pages/About.md

 ## About Me

 Generally I don't like talking about myself because I was into privacy a lot in my late teens and young adult years even sharing photos of myself was a big jump for me on this blog, but my general interests right now are computers.
-I want to learn more about reverse engineering computer software and I'm currently employed in a service desk role in an IT company and hoping to learn alot more about reverse engineering in my free time and am thinking about pursuing this as a full time job or programming for that mattar, something in IT really.
-I used to be really into ethical hacking and enjoyed the show Mr Robot which really inspired me to become an ethical hacker and did the OSCP, but that took a lot out of me and isn't an easy certification.

 In school I was really into History, Business Studies, Maths, Computers, Chess, Programming, Sociology, English, Debate club.
 I was an introvert in school so didn't really go out too much during my school years or my uni years for that mattar because I guess I was so afaid of what others would think of me and now I would like to make up for that lost time somewhat and be a lot more sociable which I am slowly but surely becoming.